Facts about Stalking

 Myth: Stalking is creepy but not dangerous.

 Truth: Stalking is creepy and has the potential to be very dangerous.
-Nearly 75 percent of women killed by their intimate partner were first stalked by them.
+Nearly 75 percent of women killed by their intimate partner were stalked by them.

 Myth: If you ignore stalking, it will go away.